thunderbird/webext-docs/cloudFile.rst

          :type: (:ref:`cloudFile.CloudFileTemplateInfo`)
          :annotation: -- [Added in TB 96, backported to TB 91.4.1]

-         Defines information to be used in the cloud file entry added to the message.
+         Additional file information used in the cloud file entry added to the message.

       .. api-member::